lm-sys/FastChat/README.md

 #### Single GPU
 The command below requires around 28GB of GPU memory for Vicuna-13B and 14GB of GPU memory for Vicuna-7B.
+See the "No Enough Memory" section below if you do not have enough memory.
 ```
 python3 -m fastchat.serve.cli --model-name /path/to/vicuna/weights
 ```